-Step 1: Discuss your desire to apply to a master's degree program with your admissions representative

-Step 2: Complete one of the online applications for: the MBA program or MSL program.
-Then submit the discounted \$25 nonrefundable application fee.
-Payment may be made online or via check payable to Elizabethtown College.
-(Waived for Elizabethtown College graduates).
+- Discuss your desire to apply to a master's degree program with your admissions representative - Complete an application for the MBA or MSL program via the online portal which will also include: - Submitting the discounted \$25 nonrefundable application fee.
+(Waived for Elizabethtown College graduates.) - Provide two recommendations via the instructions provided in the online portal.

-Step 3 (Optional): Request official transcripts from all undergraduate and graduate institutions attended (A new set of transcripts is only needed if new courses relevant to your intended master's degree were taken outside of Elizabethtown since the completion of your graduate certificate)

-Step 4 (Optional): Submit, via email, your current resume (Please submit an updated resume if significant changes have occurred since completing your graduate certificate)

-Step 5: Provide two recommendations, using the forms provided.
 One recommendation must be from your current supervisor.
 The second recommendation can be from an individual who can comment on your professional and/or academic qualities.
-Both recommendations will become part of your application file and will not be disclosed to any unauthorized individual without your consent.

-Step 6: Submit a 3-5 page essay addressing your:

-- statement of professional goals

-- current approach to leadership/management

-- long-term goals for the application of the graduate degree to your professional life
+Both recommendations will become part of your application file and will not be disclosed to any unauthorized individual without your consent. - O Uploading a 3-5 page essay addressing your: - 1. statement of professional goals - 2. current approach to leadership/management - 3. long-term goals for the application of the graduate degree to your professional life - (Optional): Uploading your current resume (if significant changes have occurred to your employment information since completing your graduate certificate) - (Optional): Requesting official transcripts from all undergraduate and graduate institutions attended (A new set of transcripts is only needed if new courses relevant to your intended master's degree were taken outside of Elizabethtown since the completion of your graduate certificate)